Geography of the Comoros: Climate

 The climate is marine tropical, with two seasons: hot and humid from November to April, the result of the northeastern monsoon, and a cooler, drier season the rest of the year.
 Average monthly temperatures range from 23 to 28 °C along the coasts.
 Although the average annual precipitation is 2000 mm, water is a scarce commodity in many parts of the Comoros.
 Mohéli and Mayotte possess streams and other natural sources of water, but Grande Comore and Anjouan, whose mountainous landscapes retain water poorly, are almost devoid of naturally occurring running water.
 Cyclones, occurring during the hot and wet season, can cause extensive damage, especially in coastal areas.
 On the average, at least twice each decade houses, farms, and harbor facilities are devastated by these great storms.

+Tropical cyclones

+Due to their low latitude, the islands are rarely affected by tropical cyclones.
+However, several cyclones have had damaging and deadly effects.
+Cyclones in December 1905 and again in December 1906 led to a famine that killed 490 people between August 1905 and January 1906.
+A tropical cyclone in 1950 killed 585 people while moving through Anjouan and Moheli, injuring 70,000 others.
+The cyclone left 40,000 people homeless, and also caused ₣3.5 worth of damage to crops and infrastructure.

+Weather

 Extreme points

 This is a list of the extreme points of the Comoros, the points that are farther north, south, east or west than any other location.
 This list excludes the French-administered island of Mayotte which is claimed by the Comorian government.